foomo/gotsrpc/docs/CONTEXT_FUNCTION_PATTERN.md

 The Context function is a special pattern in gotsrpc that enables centralized authentication and request preprocessing.
 This document explains how to implement and use this pattern effectively.

+> **Note**: This is one of three function definition patterns supported by gotsrpc.
+See the [Configuration Guide](CONFIGURATION_GUIDE.md) for all patterns: simple functions, HTTP-aware functions, and the Context function pattern.

 ## Overview

 The Context function is automatically detected by gotsrpc when a service method has the signature: